prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 You should consider using that module if any of these scenarios are true:
 {::nomarkdown}
 <ul>
+<li> You need to work with video or native AdUnits</li>
 <li> The site needs to alter different AdUnits at different screen widths; e.g., the left-nav changes sizes at 600 pixels, but the footer's size behavior changes at 620 pixels.</li>
 <li>The site needs to alter different mediaTypes at different screen widths; e.g., the banner size ranges are 0-400px, 401-700px, and 701+px, but the native ads appear at 500px.</li>
 <li>Some bidders or mediaTypes should be included (or removed) at different overlapping size ranges.</li>
 </ul>
 <br/>
 {:/}
-If, on the other hand, the AdUnits, bidders, and mediaTypes all change behavior together at the same viewport width, then the built-in sizeConfig feature is appropriate.
+If, on the other hand, you're only working with the banner mediaType and the AdUnits all change behavior together at the same viewport width, then the built-in sizeConfig feature is appropriate.
 {% endcapture %}
 {% include alerts/alert_tip.html content=tip-choosing %}